 Note that in legislative Scriptures, this verb occurs often juxtaposed with the verb ארר ('arar), meaning to curse, or rather to bind or restrict (sometimes by means of a spell).
 If these verbs are truly each other's opposites, we may conclude that the verb ברך (barak) conveys a liberation or unrestrictedness.
 Its core idea is possibly the freedom which truth brings about (John 8:32).

 - The feminine noun ברך (berek), meaning knee.
 Although the verb rarely means to kneel this noun occurs frequently (Genesis 30:3, Judges 7:5, Ezekiel 47:4).
 The knee was known to the Hebrews literally as a free-one, perhaps because of the agility of the knee, but probably more so because nimble knees give freedom to a person.
 Worn or seized knees are literally a curse: they restrict a person from moving about freely.

 - Another feminine noun, ברכה (beraka) means a blessing (Genesis 27:12, Isaiah 19:24).

-- The similar noun ברכה (bereka) means pool or pond (2 Samuel 2:13, Ecclesiastes 2:6) but the relation to the root-verb is unclear.
-Perhaps a pond was reckoned as a blessing, or perhaps the moniker arose from having to kneel for a drink.
+- The similar noun ברכה (bereka) means pool or pond (2 Samuel 2:13, Ecclesiastes 2:6) but the relation to the verb is unclear.
+Perhaps a pond was reckoned as a blessing (see our article on the Greek noun ουρανος, ouranos), or perhaps the moniker arose from having to kneel for a drink.